 Paddle boarding, also called stand-up paddle boarding (SUP), is a growing water sport involving standing on a paddle board and using a paddle to move across the water.
-It’s a great way to get exercise, and it’s a lot of fun.
+It’s a great way to get exercise and have a lot of fun.

 Paddle boards are great for surfing, fishing, yoga, racing, and leisure paddling.
 Because SUPs are relatively easy to learn how to use, they’re an excellent option for people of all ages and experience levels.

 Now that you know a little about paddle boarding, it’s time to learn how to start.